-If a believed EU approved passport is not found on the above website, a EU National Federation must make contact with its state authorities, ascertain if the passport is EU approved, and then request that it is added to the website as a matter of urgency.
+If a passport that is considered EU approved by an EU National Federation is not found on the above website, the EU National Federation must make contact with its state authorities, ascertain if the passport is indeed EU approved, and, if it is, then request that it be added to the website as a matter of urgency.

 The passport is a document of identification and health and provides information about current ownership and nationality.
+If a horse is microchipped, all information relating to the microchip must therefore be entered into the passport.
 The Veterinary Commission/Delegate is responsible for collecting the passports at the Examination on arrival (VR Art.
 1011) and the Organising Committee is responsible for their safe keeping during the Event.
-For practical reasons the Veterinary Commission/Delegate may retain passports in their possession during the Event, in which case the Veterinary Commission/Delegate takes over the responsibilities described below.
+For practical reasons the Veterinary Commission/Delegate may retain passports in its possession during the Event, in which case the Veterinary Commission/Delegate takes over the responsibilities described below.
 The Veterinary Commission/Delegate or the Organising Committee is responsible for producing any passports required by the Veterinary Commission/Delegate, the Testing Veterinarian, the Ground Jury or the Appeal Committee during the Event.
-The Organising Committee is responsible for the return of passports to the persons responsible at the completion of the Event.
+The Organising Committee is responsible for the return of passports to the Persons Responsible at the completion of the Event.

 - 3. Any modification to entries in the passport (e.g. ownership changes, identity page corrections, vaccination corrections) must be clearly endorsed by an official of the relevant National Federation.
 Defaced passports or passports containing unofficial inserts or appendices are not acceptable and a duplicate passport must be issued by the National Federation. - 4.
 Preferably at the Examination upon Arrival, or at least prior to the 1st Horse Inspection, the FEI Veterinary Official or his deputy is required to carry out a control of all passports, to verify the identity of the Horse and to check whether the vaccination status and all other relevant details have been properly entered.
-Any irregularities in the completion of passports, including omissions in the vaccination status, must be noted in the relevant passport pages and be reported to the Appeal Committee or Ground Jury (if no Appeal Committee is present) for a decision prior to the 1st Horse Inspection. - 5.
-Irregularities in the passports that require a follow up must be reported to the FEI as well in the veterinary report, including the passport number and the problem encountered.
+Any irregularities in the completion of passports, including omissions in the vaccination status, must be noted in the relevant passport pages and reported to the Appeal Committee or Ground Jury (if no Appeal Committee is present) for a decision regarding whether the Horse may compete at the Event prior to the 1st Horse Inspection.

-6. The following comments refer specifically to Passport Control which must take place at the Veterinary examination on arrival or shortly thereafter:
+- 5. Passport irregularities that require a follow up must be reported to the FEI as well in the veterinary report, including the passport number and a description of the problem encountered. - 6.
+The following comments refer specifically to Passport Control which must take place at the Veterinary examination on arrival or shortly thereafter: